nchoquettelevy/nchoquettelevy.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
 I view teaching as a core part of my responsibilities to equip students with an interdisciplinary skillset to build a more just and sustainable world.
 I especially enjoy teaching courses that help students integrate multiple frameworks and tools to address a real-world problem.
-At Princeton University and the University of Calgary, I have taught a variety of courses in different departments, including engineering, environmental studies.
-I also have co-developed a novel course, Jewish Ethics in the Age of Climate Change, which integrates scientific and religious texts to examine ethical dilemmas posed by a climate-shaped world.
+At Princeton University and the University of Calgary, I have served as a teaching assistant in a variety of departments, including engineering and environmental studies.
+I have also co-developed a novel course, Jewish Ethics in the Age of Climate Change, which integrates scientific and religious texts to examine ethical dilemmas posed by a climate-shaped world.

 ## Princeton University Courses